 - Highly decorative cement rendered balustraded parapet with name plate, prominent semicircular pediment containing shell and mask motifs and acroteria, and cornice with frieze of consoles and patera - Simple unframed segmental arch-headed window openings to projecting bay - Cement rendered chimneys with corniced capping.

 Later alterations and additions are not significant.
-This includes additions to the side and rear and the timber front fence.
+This includes additions and alterations to the rear and sides of the house and the front fence.

 How is it significant?